VincentTLa/personal-site/README.md

-# Welcome to Remix!
+# Welcome to my repository for my site!

+This site was made using Remix!
+Learn more about it here:

 - [Remix Docs](https://remix.run/docs)

+The technology stack that this site will use will be:

+- Remix
+- Node.JS
+- TailwindCSS
+- MongoDB
+- Jest

 ## Development

-From your terminal:
+To run the site locally from your terminal:

 ```sh
 npm run dev